Smertig/banana/docs/api/tg/methods/get_me.rst

    ``callback`` is any callable object accepting ``expected<user_t>``.

-   A simple method for testing your bot's auth token.
+   A simple method for testing your bot's authentication token.
 Requires no parameters.
 Returns basic information about the bot in form of a User object.